deohs/r_onramp/Introduction.md

 ## Orientation: Source Pane

 The "Source" pane is where files will display when opened and where data grids will display.

-The reason it is called the "Source" pane is because it is primarily used to edit source code such as R scripts as text files.
+It is primarily used to edit source code such as R scripts as text files.

 When text files are opened in RStudio, the tab they are displayed in is a full-featured text editor with syntax highlighting, search-and-replace and